balaji-dr/G-Terminail/ReadMe.md

 OK
 ```

-## Further improvements (Not required by the given tasks.)
+## Further improvements (Not required for the given tasks.)

-* Database schema can be improved to store all fields of an email.
+* Database schema can be improved to make it scalable and store all fields of an email.
 * Pagination support to read emails can be added.
 * Mock tests for api requests can be written.